 Eat Anti-inflammatory Foods

 Some inflammatory foods can also contribute to blade irritation and even muscle and joint pain.
 Eating anti-inflammatory foods can help to reverse this.
-These foods include leafy greens, nuts and seeds, and fatty fish such as salmon.
-It’s actually amazing how the food that you consume can impact the body so much.
+These foods include leafy greens, nuts and seeds, and fatty fish like salmon.
+It’s amazing how your nutrition can impact the body so much.

 Avoid Acidic Foods

-One cause of bladder irritation can be high levels of acid in the urine.
-The best way to reduce this is to stop consuming so many acidic foods.
+One cause of bladder irritation can be high acid levels in the urine.
+The best way to reduce this is to stop consuming acidic foods.
 These are foods like tomatoes, citrus, and vinegar.
-You may already be limiting these foods on the keto diet, but think about the foods that you eat that taste acidic.
-For example, if you’re eating Italian salad dressing, you’re probably consuming more vinegar than you actually expect.
+You may already be limiting these foods on the keto diet, but think about the foods you eat that taste acidic.
+For example, if you’re eating Italian salad dressing, you probably consume more vinegar than expected.

-Ketosis is usually not a major cause of bladder pain, but the keto diet can cause side effects that may attribute to bladder irritation.
+Ketosis is usually not a major cause of bladder pain, but the keto diet can cause side effects that may contribute to bladder irritation.
 These include dehydration, high protein intake, acidic urine, and some food sensitivities.
-If you experience bladder irritation on the keto diet, there are a few remedies you can try.
-If the issues persist you should reach out to a healthcare professional.
+If you experience bladder irritation on the keto diet, you can try a few remedies.
+If the issues persist, you should reach out to a healthcare professional.